hplgit/odespy/README.do.txt

 ===== What is Odespy? =====

-Odespy (ODE Software in Python) offers a unified interface to a a large collection of software for solving systems of ordinary differential equations (ODEs).
+Odespy (ODE Software in Python) offers a unified interface to a large collection of software for solving systems of ordinary differential equations (ODEs).
 There is also some support for Differential Algebraic Equations (DAEs).